-Twenty-five percent of the shares11 must, by no later than the time of admission, be distributed to the public in one or more EEA States (account may also be taken of holders in a non-EEA State if the shares are listed in the relevant state12).
-Shares held by directors, their connected persons, persons with the contractual right to nominate a director, trustees of an employee share scheme and any person (or persons in the same group) with an interest in 5 percent or more of the shares of the relevant class will not be held in public hands for these purposes.
+Twenty-five percent of the shares6 must, by no later than the time of admission, be distributed to the public in one or more EEA States.
+(Account may also be taken of holders in a non-EEA State if the shares are listed in the relevant state7.)
+Shares which are subject to a lock-up period of more than 180 days and shares held by directors, their connected persons, persons with the contractual right to nominate a director, trustees of an employee share scheme, and any person (or persons in the same group or persons acting in concert) with an interest in 5 percent or more of the shares of the relevant class will not be held in public hands for these purposes.